olulesi/sei-project-3/README.md

 #### Sign Up  and LogIn Page:

-* The user has to fill the sign up form  which requires them to select the tags they prefer or what kind of space they are into.
+* The user has to fill the sign up form  which requires them to select the tags they prefer so what kind of space they are into.
-* There is also a link to the log in page if they have an account.
+* There is also a link to the log in page if they have an account already.

 #### Index page: